gbouchez/jquery-finitescroll/README.md

 Credits
 -------

-This plugin's basic code has been derived from the code of Arnaud Bosquet(http://www.arnaudbosquet.fr/developpement/comment-faire-un-infinite-scroll-en-jquery).
+This plugin's basic code has been derived from the code of [Arnaud Bosquet](http://www.arnaudbosquet.fr/developpement/comment-faire-un-infinite-scroll-en-jquery).